 Recipe FAQS

-Saag usually refers to a mixture of mustard greens and spinach whereas palak is strictly spinach.
+Saag usually refers to a mixture of assorted greens like mustard, turnip, and spinach, whereas palak is strictly spinach.

-The Aloo Palak Sabzi can stay in your fridge for 2-3 days.
-I don't recommend freezing it as potatoes don't usually retain their texture well when frozen.
+This aloo palak recipe can be stored in the fridge for 2-3 days.
+I don't recommend freezing it, as potatoes don't usually retain their texture well when defrosted.

-If you have leftover Aloo Palak from dinner, add it to a Paratha like in this aloo paratha recipe and enjoy it for breakfast or brunch.
+If you have leftover aloo palak from dinner, add it to a Paratha, like in this aloo paratha recipe, or use it instead of chicken for my chicken puff pastry recipe.

 Other vegetable recipes you may like